Picpus station

-Picpus (Courteline) (/fr/) is a station on Line 6 of the Paris Métro in the 12th arrondissement.
+Picpus (Courteline) (/fr/) is a station on Line 6 of the Paris Metro in the 12th arrondissement.
 The station is located under the Avenue de Saint-Mandé, to the west of the crossroads with the Boulevard de Picpus.
 There is a single entrance and exit, located on the southern side of the Avenue de Saint-Mandé.

 History

 The station was opened on 1 March 1909 as Saint-Mandé with the extension of the line from Place d'Italie to Nation.
 It is named after the district of Picpus and the Boulevard de Picpus.
 It was renamed Picpus on 1 March 1937 to avoid confusion with Saint-Mandé on Line 1.
 The station has the additional name of Courteline, after author Georges Courteline (1858–1929).
 It was the location of the Barrière de Saint-Mandé, a gate built for the collection of taxation as part of the Wall of the Farmers-General; the gate was built between 1784 and 1788 and demolished in the 19th century.